Expose services of type LoadBalancer¶

 loadBalancerIP: "<ip-address>"

-When you create a service of type LoadBalancer, the Citrix ingress controller configures the IP address you have defined in the spec.loadBalancerIP
+When you create a service of type LoadBalancer, the Citrix ingress controller configures the IP address you have defined in the spec.loadBalancerIP field as a virtual IP (VIP) address in Citrix ADC.

 Example: Expose an Apache application using service of type LoadBalancer by specifying an IP address¶